 There’s a scene at the end of the movie where the Major stands on a rooftop, giving her superhero-esque epilogue monologue about how she’s accepted who she is, as some weird amalgam of Motoko Kusanagi (her name as an Asian) and Mira Killian that’s now just “Major.”
 This after a scene where she stands over the gravestone of Motoko Kusanagi and walks over to her mother, tells her “you don’t have to come here anymore.”
 For as much as GITS17 fumbles its various metaphors in the adaptation process, this new one comes across quite clearly: Johansson stands over the grave of Kusanagi, the Asian, and nudges her mother, the audience, to move on.
 “Get over it,” the film says.
 She’s accepted herself as someone who transcends racial boundaries into something bold, something new, and so, too, should we.
 Of course, the character who transcends those boundaries still has the face of a white person, and in this way the film becomes the living embodiment of that person you know who insists they don’t see race and neither should you/society.

 There has, as usual, been pushback, a rush to defend the system that tells predominantly white stories.
 People insist that Johansson’s casting makes sense in-universe, that this is not the film to pick a fight with.
-It’s true that Oshii’s GITS95 never specifies a race for the Major — Motoko Kusanagi is an assumed name (one key point Sanders/the screenwriters get wrong is the fakeness of the name “Kusanagi,” which sounds great to English speakers but is the name of a mythological/maybe-real Japanese sword and therefore you’re about as likely to encounter a Kusanagi as you are, say, a barista called Billy Mjölnir).
+It’s true that Oshii’s GITS95 never specifies a race for the Major — Motoko Kusanagi is an assumed name (one key point Sanders/the screenwriters get wrong is the fakeness of the name “Kusanagi,” which sounds great to English speakers but is a clear alias considering it’s the name of a mythological/maybe-real Japanese sword).
 It’s also true that Oshii came out in support of Johansson with pretty much this exact argument.
 However, Oshii speaks as a Japanese filmmaker, and it probably goes without saying that Japan, an Asian country, has few issues with Asian representation.
 So, the question: given the few opportunities available to Asians in Hollywood, if they can’t even get cast as the lead of an anime adaptation, what can they lead?